Primary

 Grip the inner angled portions of the bar and press it overhead.
 Lower the bar behind your head while keeping your upper arms close to your ears.
 Do not let your elbows flare outward—they should point forward throughout.
 Feel a deep stretch in your triceps before pressing back up.

-Want EZ Bar Overhead Extension in your program?
+See where EZ Bar Overhead Extension fits in your weekly plan

 Stand or sit holding EZ bar with narrow grip.